johnwargo/moddable-helper/readme.md

 ### Target Command

 The `mddbl target` command allows you to interact with the `targets` array in the project's configuration file.
-To add an empty target entry to the `targets` array, execute the following command:
+To add a target entry to the `targets` array, execute the following command:

 ```shell
 mddbl target add <target>